belbob/mgmt-playground/README.md

 ## Dependencies

-I use as host a Fedora/25-cloud-base machine, make sure you have installed :
+I use as host a Fedora 25 workstation, make sure you have installed :

 - vagrant
 - vagrant-libvirt